sroberts/sroberts.github.io/_posts/2014-04-12-installing-yara2-on-ubuntu.md

 ## For the Mac Users

 If, on the other hand, you're just looking to use Yara on your OSX client and you happen to be a [Homebrew](http://brew.sh/) user (and why wouldn't you be?) then you can just use ```brew install yara```.
-Handy.